 St John's Church

-The Church of St John the Evangelist is an Imposing church on one of Edinburgh's busiest corners.
+The Church of St John the Evangelist is imposing situated on one of the busiest corners of Edinburgh.

 The Scottish Parliament is an interesting building whatever one's views about its cultural and political significance.
 Entry is free when not in session.

 Our Dynamic Earth is a significant science center and conference venue located in Holyrood, Edinburgh, adjacent to the offices of the Scottish Parliament.
 The center was opened in 1999 as one of the first and most significant projects supported by the UK Millennium Commission.
 The project was the centerpiece of an urban regeneration plan that served to bring vitality to former industrial land.